ashleymaeconard/TIMEOR/README.md

 also suggests and allows users to integrate ChIP-seq data from ENCODE to help vialidate predicted transcription factors binding to gene clusters.
-Through a suite of published and novel methods, TIMEOR guides the user through 3 stages, suggesting adaptive default methods and comparing results for multiple normalization, alignment, and differential expression (DE) methods.
+Through a suite of published and novel methods, TIMEOR guides the user through three stages, suggesting adaptive default methods and comparing results for multiple normalization, alignment, and differential expression (DE) methods.
 Those stages are **Pre-processing (generating count matrix, normalizing and correcting data), Primary Analysis (DE and